tebexio/Tebex-UE5/README.md

 Depending on your IDE, all source files may not immediately be recognized and added to your game's solution and cause compilation failures.
 Ensure all files in the `Plugins/TebexUE5` folder are indexed in your IDE.

+- Rider: In **File System** view, right-click any source code files in `Plugins/TebexUE5` suffixed with `no index` and click **Include**.

 ## Features

 - **Headless API Integration**: A C++ implementation for [Headless API](https://docs.tebex.io/developers/headless-api/overview) used for retrieving packages and creating baskets
 - **Plugin API Support**: If your game delivers purchases through commands, our [Plugin API](https://docs.tebex.io/plugin) enables automated command execution after payment.
 - **Example Plugin**: We've included an example TebexPlugin for Unreal Engine to demonstrate how a Tebex integration should operate.

-Our SDK is built on **Unreal Engine 5.5.4**, however most SDK code should be modular between Unreal Engine versions.
+Our SDK is built on **Unreal Engine 5.5.4**, however most SDK code should be modular between Unreal Engine versions with minimal required changes.

 ## What is Tebex?
 [Tebex](https://tebex.io) allows game studios and/or players to set up a digital storefront and sell **Packages**. **Packages** can include deliverables such as **Game Commands**, **License Keys**, **Downloads**, and more.